joshualande/joshualande.github.io/_posts/2014-02-03-jekyll-github-pages-poole.md

 ## Futher Reading

 In [this post]({% post_url 2014-04-03-short-urls-jekyll %}),
-I describe how to set short and minimil URLs for your blog posts (like how the URL for this post is
+I describe how to set short and minimal URLs for your blog posts (like how the URL for this post is
 [{{ site.shorturl }}/jekyll-github-pages-poole]({{ site.url }}/jekyll-github-pages-poole)
 instead of